ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 #.
 Generate a zero-padded integer between 1 and 9999 (inclusive) to use as
    the last four digits.

+Slides from the IRS on the ITIN format can be found here: https://www.irs.gov/pub/irs-pdf/p4757.pdf

 Population initialization
 '''''''''''''''''''''''''